Monday, January 9, 2012

 Give me a Chance: Book Review

-Some stories of meeting one or more of the Beatles takes more than just a magazine article to write and such is the story of when Gail Renard met John and Yoko during the Montreal bed-in in 1969.
+Some stories of meeting one or more of the Beatles take more than just a magazine article to write, and such is the story of when Gail Renard met John and Yoko during the Montreal bed-in in 1969.
 Her story spans 8 wonderful days, and she has written a fabulous book about her days with the couple called Give me a Chance.
 I had the pleasure of just reading this book and I enjoyed it so much that I wanted to share the information about this book with all of you.

-In 1969 Gail was a typical 17 year old Beatle fan living in Montreal, Quebec.
-She was a member of the fan club, bought all the records, watched them on T.V., etc etc. John was her favorite member of the band and so when she heard that John and his new wife, Yoko were going to be arriving in her town, she HAD TO see him!
+In 1969, Gail was a typical 17-year-old Beatle fan living in Montreal, Quebec.
+She was a member of the fan club, bought all the records, watched them on TV, etc etc. John was her favorite member of the band, and so when she heard that John and his new wife, Yoko, were going to be arriving in her town, she HAD TO see him!
 Never did she dream that she would find herself in his suite!
-At first she had just planned on interviewing him for her school paper, which would have been awesome enough, but after the interview John asked her to come back for the rest of the Bed In!
+At first, she had just planned on interviewing him for her school paper, which would have been awesome enough, but after the interview, John asked her to come back for the rest of the Bed In!
 Her job was to watch Kyoko, help Derek Taylor answer the telephones and help organize radio interviews (because she was familiar with the local radio and television stations).
 But she also was able to spend time just hanging out with John and Yoko and talking to them.

 One of the highlights for me in this book was when she talked about watching the movie, A Hard Day's Night with John!
 What a surreal experience that had to have been!
 Gail was also present for the writing and recording of the peace anthem, "Give Peace a Chance."